Scaphiopus holbrookii: Behavior

-One study used Passive Integrated Transponders (PIT tags) to monitor their emergence of burrows.
+One study used passive integrated transponders (PIT tags) to monitor emergence from burrows.
 The study found that S. holbrookii emerge about 43% of the nights they were monitored.
 They are much more likely to emerge if they had emerged the night prior as well.
 They also tended to emerge more frequently from their burrows on nights that were warmer and more humid, or the night after/during rain.
 Other than the emergence after rain and during breeding season, these animals do not have a specific pattern to their burrow emergence; the movements seem to be very random.

-Feeding habits
+Diet & Predation

-Although Scaphiopus holbrookii is both diurnal and nocturnal, most foraging for food sources, consisting of small invertebrates such as termites, insects, arachnids, worms, is completed during the day.
+Although Scaphiopus holbrookii is both diurnal and nocturnal, most foraging for food sources, consisting of small invertebrates such as termites, insects, arachnids, worms, ants, beetles, and grasshoppers is completed during the day.
 Some species will completely leave to burrow in search of prey; however, a common tactic for the eastern spadefoot is to simply sit at the opening of the burrow and wait for prey to pass by.

+Being burrowing species, spadefoot toads avoid a large amount of predation at the surface, but when exposed during foraging or breeding, they are preyed upon by mammals such as opossums and racoons, birds, and snakes.

 Reproduction

 S. holbrookii requires fish-free ephemeral ponds for breeding but occupies other habitats such as longleaf pine and wiregrass ecosystems when not breeding.
+They use inguinal amplexus while mating.
 Eastern spadefoot toads are explosive breeders during sufficient rainfall and eggs are usually attached to submerged vegetation.
-Due to the explosive breeding once eggs hatch often food becomes limited from the large populations of tadpoles.
+Hatching and development rates are highly variable, mediated by ambient air and water temperatures, hatching as quickly as under 12 hours, slowly as over 7 days, and develop into adults in 14-60 days.
+The eastern spadefoot toad can breed in almost any month of the year.
+Even though they can breed during any month they do always breed at night to lessen the threat of predation.
+Due to the explosive breeding, once eggs hatch often food becomes limited from the large populations of tadpoles.
 S. holbrookii tadpoles are known to be omnivorous.
-In the event of food shortages some larva adapt aggressive feeding habits consuming large animal prey including other S. holbrookii tadpoles.
-These cannibalistic morphs develop a heightened rate and become much larger tadpoles in comparison to the non-cannibal morphs.
+In the event of food shortages some larvae adapt aggressive feeding habits consuming large animal prey including other S. holbrookii tadpoles.
+These cannibalistic morphs develop at a heightened rate and become much larger tadpoles in comparison to the non-cannibal morphs.